 TTM: trailing 12 months

-There are currently 7.4 million The Clorox Company shares held short by investors – that's known as The Clorox Company's "short interest".
-This figure is 6.3% down from 7.9 million last month.
+There are currently 7.1 million The Clorox Company shares held short by investors – that's known as The Clorox Company's "short interest".
+This figure is 7.8% up from 6.6 million last month.

 There are a few different ways that this level of interest in shorting The Clorox Company shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The Clorox Company.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against The Clorox Company.